discreetlogcontracts/dlcspecs/Protocol.md

 of the sender's funding inputs. `change_spk` specifies the script pubkey that funding change should be sent to.

-`feerate_per_kw` indicates the fee rate in satoshi per 1000-weight that both sides will use to compute fees in the funding transaction, as described in the [transaction specification](Transactions.md).
+`feerate_per_vb` indicates the fee rate in satoshi per virtual byte that both sides will use to compute fees in the funding transaction, as described in the [transaction specification](Transactions.md).